Golden Chicken Broth (Brodo di Pollo)

 Notes

-2. Optionally, to make a dark broth (adds 15-20 minutes), for deeper color and flavor: Before adding water in step 1, add about a tablespoon of oil to the stockpot and cook the chicken over medium to med-high heat, stirring occasionally, until caramelized to golden brown.
-For a touch more depth, you can first lightly slather some concentrated tomato paste on, along with a light dusting of flour.
+3. To make a dark broth for deeper color and flavor (adds 15-20 minutes): Before adding water in step 1, cook the chicken in the stockpot with about a tablespoon of oil over medium to med-high heat, stirring occasionally, until caramelized to golden brown.
+For a touch more depth, you can first lightly slather the chicken with some concentrated tomato paste along with a light dusting of flour.
 You can also brown the onions and carrots.

 Course: Basics, First Course